cyberark/ansible-role-conjur/README.md

 ## "conjur" role

-The Conjur role provides a method (mechanism) to “Conjurize” or establish the identity of a remote node with Ansible.
+The Conjur role provides a method to “Conjurize” or establish the identity of a remote node with Ansible.
 Through integration with Conjur, the machine can then be granted least-privilege access to retrieve the secrets it needs in a secure manner.
 Providing a node with a Conjur Identity enables privileges to be granted by Conjur policies.